Dufferin Report: Background

 In 1875 due to the deteriorating economic situation in Egypt (the Khedive was £100 million in debt) Isma'il Pasha was forced to sell his 44% share of the Suez Canal Company to the British government under Prime Minister Benjamin Disraeli for the fee of £4 million.
 Disraeli had quickly received consent from Parliament and Queen Victoria after being granted a loan from Lionel de Rothschild to secure the shares.

 Facing repayment issues in 1876 Isma'il was forced to submit to Anglo-French Dual Control of Egypt's finances.
 The international commission set up was intended to bring stability to the nation and empower the Khedive.
 The intention of Dual Control In Egypt was not to seize territory or integrate it into their respective empires; they had hoped to oversee the situation without a territorial occupation.

 This plan was thwarted when an anti-western nationalist uprising led by Ahmed 'Urabi sprung up in 1880 and seized power from the new Tewfik Pasha in 1881.
-Following an anti-European riot in 1882 killing 50 Europeans and fearing a secret deal between France and 'Urabi, Britain was forced to intervene to protect their interests in the Suez Canal.
+Following an anti-European riot in 1882 killing 50 Europeans, and fearing a secret deal between France and 'Urabi, Britain was forced to intervene to protect their interests in the Suez Canal.

-Britain invaded with a expeditionary force of around 40,000 led by General Wolseley in September 1882, defeating 'Urabi at the Battle of Tell El Kebir.
+Britain invaded with an expeditionary force of around 40,000 led by General Wolseley in September 1882, defeating 'Urabi at the Battle of Tell El Kebir.
 The subsequent occupation of Egypt was against Liberal policy of Gladstone's government in London, hence Dufferin was sent to report on the situation in Egypt.
 Gladstone had hoped he could withdraw from Egypt as he had done in the Transvaal once the situation was safe, and restore the pre-'Urabi status quo.